How and Why a Founder of Altar.io Picked Everhour Among 10 Other Time Tracking Tools

-- On the other side, we created a list in Trello for the recurring tasks: like scrum meeting, strategy meeting, etc. and we keep using this cards for the repetitive tasks.
+- On the other side, we created a list in Trello for the recurring tasks: like scrum meetings, strategy meetings, etc. and we keep using these cards for the repetitive tasks.

-With Everhour the onboarding and adoption for the team was very fast and smooth.
-Onboarding is a simple email invitation and adoption was immediate from all operational team: designers, developers, VA’s, marketers and almost immediately from the managers.
+With Everhour, the onboarding/adoption for the team was very fast and smooth.
+Onboarding is a simple email invitation and adoption was immediate from all operational teams: designers, developers, VA’s, marketers, and almost immediately from the managers.

 Customer Support wise I also strongly recommend it.
-Both by email and chat, the support team members always answer in 10 minutes, I always speak with the same account, so they always know what is my context, and they are even opened to hear to some of our suggestions, in terms of product usability and UX.
+Both by email and chat, the support team members always answer in 10 minutes, I always speak with the same account, so they always know what is my context, and they are even open to hearing some of our suggestions, in terms of product usability and UX.
 This means you are not talking to a machine, rather you have real customer support.